-Every so often, give your mat a deep clean with a product like the Manduka Deep Yoga Mat Cleanser (suitable for open-cell yoga mats).
+Every so often, give your mat a deep clean with a product like the Manduka Botanical Disinfecting Cleaner (not suitable for Manduka GRP yoga mats).
 A thorough clean will remove buildup - goodbye sweat - and breathe new life into your mat.

 Your mat is a companion of sorts, and it deserves gentle TLC.
 We sing the praises of high-quality yoga mats and recommend investing in one to last a lifetime.